 Having started in 2005, across breed genetic evaluations for a wide range of calving and beef traits are routinely provided to the Irish cattle breeding industry.
 These evaluations enable animals of all breeds (beef and dairy) to be compared with each other for many traits including direct and maternal calving ease, gestation length, calf mortality, carcass weight, carcass grade, carcass fat score and mature cow live weight.
-2020 saw us launch genetic evaluations for TB and Liverfluke for the first time.
+We also now have evaluations for TB and Liverfluke, along with Meat Eating Quality evaluations.